 What makes monitoring economies difficult is that there is usually no single series that represents a broad macroeconomic trend on its own in a timely and consistent fashion.
 To begin with, conventional economic data are published with considerable lags, subject to frequent revisions, and often their true history is very hard to reconstruct for financial market backtesting.
 Moreover, many important types of macro information for markets are not produced by central agencies.
-For example, equilibrium real interest rates and long-term inflation trends are essential factors for fixed income strategies (view post here).
-Yet neither of these is available as an official reliable data series since such estimation requires strong judgment and macroeconomic modelling (view post here).
-Even something apparently simple such as an inflation trend demands watching many different data series at the same time, such as consumer price growth, “core” inflation measures, price surveys, wage increases, labour market conditions, household spending, exchange rates and inflation derivatives in financial markets.
+For example, equilibrium real interest rates and long-term inflation trends are essential factors for fixed-income strategies (view post here).
+Yet neither of these is available as an official, reliable data series since such estimation requires judgment and macroeconomic modeling (view post here).
+Even something apparently simple indicators, such as inflation trends, use a range of different data series at the same time, such as consumer price growth, “core” inflation measures, price surveys, wage increases, labor market conditions, household spending, exchange rates, and inflation derivatives in financial markets.
 In practice, the use of economic data for macro trading requires producing special tradable economic data, formulating a plausible and logical theory to create meaningful indicators, and applying statistical methods.

 Published economic data cannot be easily and directly plugged into systematic trading strategies.
-Unlike financial market data, which are intensively used for algorithmic and systematic trading, economic data come with a number of inconvenient features such as low frequency of updating, lack of point-in-time recording and backward revisions.
+Unlike financial market data, which are intensively used for algorithmic and systematic trading, economic data come with several inconvenient features such as low frequency of updating, lack of point-in-time recording, and backward revisions.
 Therefore, economics statistics and other quantifiable information must be brought into a form that is suitable for systematic research.
 One can call this form tradable economic data (view post here).

 Theoretical structure establishes a plausible relation between the observed data and the conceived macroeconomic trend.
 This is opposite to data mining and requires that we set out a formula based on our understanding of the data and the economy before we explore the actual data.